its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 This will also regenerate the EventStreams CustomResourceDefinition into `install/ibm-eventstreams-operator`

+## Creating and preparing a RHOCP 4.X cluster on Fyre
+- Ensure `$FYRE_USERNAME`, `$FYRE_API_KEY`, `$ARTIFACTORY_USERNAME`, and `$ARTIFACTORY_PASSWORD` are exported
+- Run `make -C deploy create_prepare_rhocp` to create a new cluster on Fyre, install RHOCP, and configure the prereqs
+  - You can see what steps are being taken and comment out any that aren't applicable in `strimzi-kafka-operator/deploy/Makefile`
+  - You can also run any of the steps manually with the scripts in `strimzi-kafka-operator/deploy/prepare-rhocp-scripts`
+  - This step also creates an `admin` htpasswd user and sets up the cluster to be used for e2e tests

 ## Deploying OLM bundle to your OpenShift environment

 ### Log into your OpenShift cluster
+- this step is automatically done by `create_prepare_rhocp`
 1. Click your username in the top right corner, and click **Copy Login Command** to access the API token.
 2. Click **Display Token** and copy the command provided to your terminal.
 3. Run the command in your terminal to log in.

 ### Create a new namespace
-Use a new namespace, rather than a default one.
+- this step is automatically done by `create_prepare_rhocp`, which creates an `es` project Use a new namespace, rather than a default one.
 To create a new namespace: `oc create ns <name_of_your_namespace>`